mailgun/documentation/README.md

 Mailgun Documentation
 =====================

-This Github repository represents Mailgun's documentation site, located at http://documentation.mailgun.com.
+This GitHub repository represents Mailgun's documentation site, located at http://documentation.mailgun.com.
 The site is based on the [Sphinx](http://sphinx-doc.org/) documentation generator for Python.